Calibration and Correctness of Language Models for Code: Background

-LLMs do make mistakes~\cite{10174227}, despite their wide use and popularity~\cite{vaithilingam2022expectation, ziegler2022productivity}.
-To manage the risks of accepting bad code from an LLM, developers could use~\cite{lo2023trustworthy, gros2023ai} a well-calibrated signal of confidence $ ${p}$$ associated with generated code, for example.
-A well-calibrated high-value of $ ${p}$$ would suggest a high empirical probabilty $ p$ that the code is correct.
-This sort of reliable signal of confidence in generated-code correctness supports better decision-making and proper use of code review resources, with well-placed trust and ready acceptance for code produced by the model with high-confidence of correctness, and appropriately careful review of code produced with less confidence.
-A poorly calibrated model may lead to either unnecessary review of likely correct code, or ill-advised acceptance of likely incorrect code.
-It should be noted here that good calibration allows more nuanced, effective quality-control (Q-C) decisions, beyond simple binary decisions (\emph{e.g.} carefully review each token of generated code \emph{vs.} just use it).
-For example, with a well-calibrated model, over 90\% confidence might indicate that the generated code can be accepted with minimal review; below 10\% confidence might indicate poor-quality code that should just be rejected; at 30\% confidence the code might be subjected careful review, perhaps by more than one developer; at 70\% perhaps the user themselves could review it, and accept it, and so on.
-This decision making also ties into reasoning about the risks of the domain.
-Such a well-calibrated quality-control process has been used in medicine \eg for elder-care~\cite{nierman2001outcome}, and for decision-making in cancer-care~\cite{schwarz2019guess}.
-While all these decision points should also consider the relative cost of these different Q-C decisions, a well-calibrated confidence signal is an important factor.
-Overall, given the cost \& consequences of properly addressing software quality, and the potential benefits of LLM-generated code, a well-calibrated confidence signal is highly desirable.
+Even powerful LLMs can make mistakes~\cite{jesseLargeLanguageModels2023b}, potentially leading users to accept incorrect code.
+A well-calibrated confidence signal could help developers manage~\cite{loTrustworthySynergisticArtificial2023a, grosAISafetySubproblems2023b} this risk.
+Consider the confidence $ ${p}$$ associated with generated code.
+A well-calibrated high-value of $ ${p}$$ would indicate a high empirical probabilty $ p$ that the code is correct, and so it could be simply accepted; a low value would indicate higher risk that the code is incorrect, and so should be rejected.
+A poorly calibrated model may lead to either unnecessary rejection of likely correct code, or ill-advised acceptance of likely incorrect code.
+We note that good calibration allows more nuanced, effective quality-control (Q-C) decisions, beyond simple binary decisions \eg carefully review each token of generated code, perhaps by several people, \vs just use it.
+Such a well-calibrated quality-control process has been used in medicine \eg for elder-care~\cite{niermanOutcomePredictionModel2001a}, and for decision-making in cancer-care~\cite{schwarzGUESSProjectingMachine2019a}.
+Given the cost \& consequences of properly addressing software quality, and the potential benefits of LLM-generated code, a well-calibrated confidence signal is highly desirable.